Can an Actor-Critic Optimization Framework Improve Analog Design?: Discussion and Conclusion

-The same search trend is visible in both the Table~\ref{tab:qwen_super_table} and Fig.~\ref{fig:umap_gpt4mini}.
-On the 180\,nm 21-parameters circuit, the red contours for ACOF migrate across several separated pockets of the embedding over successive round pairs, including pockets at $\texttt{UMAP Component 2} > 1$ in Fig.~\ref{fig:umap_gpt4mini}--a region that the baselines touch lightly.
-What matters is that these relocations remain productive.
-In every round pair, the ACOF panels report a better average FoM than the corresponding Single-LLM and Pure-BO panels, and the best FoM found within each pair is stronger as well.
-Table~\ref{tab:qwen_super_table} quantifies this behavior using Qwen as the LLM.
-On this benchmark ACOF covers the largest number of regions and still records the best FoM and regret.
-A similar relation between region coverage and solution quality appears on the 180\,nm 12-parameters and 130\,nm 17-parameters circuits, where ACOF also visits more regions than either baseline.
-The 130\,nm 12-parameters case is instructive in the opposite direction: Pure-BO touches the most regions there, yet its physical-feasibility rate falls to $26.9\%$.
-The useful distinction is therefore not movement alone, but movement that lands in workable territory.
-ACOF shifts when a new region is needed and stays with a region when it is still yielding good designs.
+The exploration results show that ACOF's movement across regions is productive rather than merely broad.
+This is visible both in the region counts in Table~\ref{tab:qwen_super_table} and in the embedding trajectories in Fig.~\ref{fig:umap_gpt4mini}.
+On the 180\,nm 21-parameter circuit, the red contours for ACOF migrate across several separated pockets of the embedding over successive round pairs, including pockets at $\texttt{UMAP Component 2} > 1$ that the baselines touch only lightly.
+What matters is that these relocations continue to pay off: in every round pair, the ACOF panels report a better average FoM than LEDRO and Pure-BO, and the best FoM found within each pair is stronger as well.
+Table~\ref{tab:qwen_super_table} quantifies the same effect.
+On this benchmark, ACOF covers the largest number of regions and still records the best FoM and regret.
+A similar relation between region coverage and solution quality appears on the 180\,nm 12-parameter and 130\,nm 17-parameter circuits, where ACOF again visits more regions than either baseline.
+The 130\,nm 12-parameter case shows the contrast from the other side: Pure-BO touches the most regions there, yet its physical-feasibility rate drops to $26.9\%$.
+The distinction, then, is not movement alone, but movement that lands in workable territory.

-Taken together, Table~\ref{tab:qwen_super_table}, Fig.~\ref{fig:umap_gpt4mini}, and Fig.~\ref{fig:fom_gpt} support the same conclusion.
-ACOF spends more of the evaluation budget in parts of the design space that are both promising and physically meaningful.
-This effect is clearest on the 180\,nm 21-parameters benchmark, where the larger search space and tighter metric coupling make selective exploration especially valuable.
-This has clear implications for robust and sample-efficient analog design automation.
+Taken together, Table~\ref{tab:qwen_super_table}, Table~\ref{tab:gpt_table}, Fig.~\ref{fig:umap_gpt4mini}, and Fig.~\ref{fig:fom_gpt} support that ACOF gives a stronger search process for analog sizing.
+This effect is clearest on the 180\,nm 21-parameter benchmark, where the larger search space and tighter metric coupling make selective exploration especially valuable.
+These findings position ACOF as a robust and sample-efficient framework for analog design automation.